Want to jump straight to the answer? The best multi-line phone system for small businesses is Nextiva X-835.

 The TLS and SRTP security encryption protect your calls and accounts from unwanted listeners and keep all your information private.
 With 7-way audio conferencing and three-way video conferencing capability, you can talk to anyone and everyone at once.

-It comes with super advanced telephony technology to support your whole office on one device.
-The only downside is it’s not as affordable as other systems at $219.99.
+It comes with very advanced telephony technology to support your whole office on one device.
+It’s not as affordable as other systems at $219.99, but offices that need a phone like this can’t do with something cheaper.

-#4 Mitel 5330e IP Phone—Best for Sales and Customer Service
+MiVoice 5330e IP Phone — Best for Sales and Customer Service

 - Maximum customization